-The UK CPI (and also CPIH) uses - as indeed it should, bearing in mind its purpose as a macroeconomic index - the expenditure-based method of aggregation.
-The HICP's current main function is to act as the unified measure of inflation for the conduct of euro area monetary policy by the European Central Bank.
+- 5.9.
+The UK CPI (and also CPIH) uses as indeed it should, bearing in mind its purpose as a macroeconomic index the expenditure-based method of aggregation.
 The RPI is somewhat different.
-It does use the expenditure-based method, but it comes some way towards a household-based index by removing from the weights the expenditure of the extreme ends of the population distribution (a variation of a general method known as "trimming").
-Trimming removes the influence of extreme values from the mean value, rendering the latter more representative of the distribution.
+It does use the expenditure-based method, but it comes some way towards a household-based index by removing from the weights the expenditure of the extreme ends of the population distribution17 (a variation of a general method known as "trimming").
+Trimming removes the influence of extreme values from the mean value, rendering the latter more representative of the distribution18.
 There is a reason for this practice for the RPI.
-When introduced in 1956, its aim was to measure "average price changes for households which would include
+When introduced in 1956, its aim was to measure "average price changes for households which would include practically all wage earners and small and medium salary earners".19 Excluding these groups, which had very different expenditure patterns to the majority of households, therefore made sense. - 5.10.
+Current position on HCIs: HCIs both the overall index and the sub-indices are produced as closely as practical with household based weighting and have been since the first publication in 2017.
+An important point is that households are "equivalised" that is adjusted to compensate for different household sizes.
+The process weights people in households, taking account of the fact that larger households do not need to adjust their expenditure proportionally to the number of people compared with smaller households.

-&lt;sup>15 Flower, T. and Wales, P. "Variation in the Inflation Experience of UK Households: 2003-2014" Office for National Statistics, December 2014.
+16 Flower, T. and Wales, P. "Variation in the Inflation Experience of UK Households: 2003-2014" Office for National Statistics, December 2014.

-&lt;sup>16 To be precise, the expenditures of the highest-income 4% of households and also that of pensioner households which derive at least three-quarters of their total income from state pensions and benefits.
+17 To be precise, the expenditures of the highest-income 4% of households and also that of pensioner households which derive at least three-quarters of their total income from state pensions and benefits.

-&lt;sup>17 However an ONS paper "Investigating the impact of different weighting methods on CPIH", November 2017, found that trimming made little difference.
+18 However an ONS paper "Investigating the impact of different weighting methods on CPIH", November 2017, found that trimming made little difference.